Vice President of Pakistan

-The vice president of Pakistan (نائب صدر پاکستان) was a political office which existed between 1971 and 1973.
-In practice, it was the second highest office in the country after the president of Pakistan, holding the status of the deputy head of state, and ranking first in the presidential line of succession.
+The vice presidency of Pakistan (نائب صدر پاکستان) was a political office which existed between 1971 and 1973.
+In practice, it was the second highest office in the country after the presidency of Pakistan, holding the status of the deputy head of state, and ranking first in the presidential line of succession.
 Established in December 1971, the post remained in effect until the 1973 Constitution of Pakistan was promulgated in August 1973, under which it was formally abolished.

 Nurul Amin remains the first and only officeholder in Pakistan's history to have occupied this position.

 History

 The office of vice president was established in December 1971.
 It followed the suspension of the 1962 constitution and the imposition of martial law earlier in March 1969 by general Yahya Khan.
 Yahya also dissolved the parliament, dismissed civilian officials from Ayub's administration, and enforced law and order while declaring himself president and Chief Martial Law Administrator (CMLA).
 Because the post was created during martial law and was not specified in the preceding constitution, it did not have practical and legally defined functions.
 According to Rafi Raza, it had a symbolic significance in the sense that it would provide East Pakistan representation in the federation's executive branch of government.

 The vice president reserved the power to serve as acting president during the president's official absence or overseas trips.
 On 29 May 1972, Bhutto embarked on a 13-day state visit to 14 countries across Africa and the Middle East, returning on 10 June.
 During this time, Amin stepped in as acting president.
 He is reported to have performed this duty on multiple occasions, participating in public events, conferences and site visits in presidential capacity.